 19. Be ready to receive the offer and to negotiate your salary and benefits.
 Research the market value of the position before you interview with a company.
 Determine how your skills, experience and knowledge best fit within the organization.
 Be ready to negotiate your compensation package if necessary.

-21. GRADUATE IN 4 YEARS AND GET THE JOB!
+21. GRADUATE AND GET THE JOB!